 For many products, shelf-life estimates can be predicted by extrapolation from accelerated ageing studies using the Arrhenius equation.
 Details of the procedure are given in ISO 11346.
 The application of the Arrhenius plot should be considered first.
+The Arrhenius equation cannot be applicable for some types of materials used for the manufacture of female condoms.

 In some cases, it is possible that the Arrhenius plots are not linear.
 Several approaches to the analysis of nonlinear Arrhenius-type plots have been explored and it is anticipated that as manufacturers and regulatory agencies accumulate real-time data, a consensus method will be developed.
-It is emphasized that any attempt to extrapolate shelf-life estimates from non-linear Arrhenius plots carries a high level of risk and manufacturers should be conservative about any estimates made under such conditions.
+It is emphasized that any attempt to extrapolate shelf-life estimates from nonlinear Arrhenius plots carries a high level of risk and manufacturers should be conservative about any estimates made under such conditions.

-A convenient method of presenting and analysing stability data is to use the time-temperature superposition method (also called the WLF method) to superimpose data from different temperatures on to a single master curve.
+A convenient method of presenting and analysing stability data are to use the time-temperature superposition method (also called the WLF method) to superimpose data from different temperatures on to a single master curve.
 This method is also described in ISO 11346.
-In this procedure, the time values for each data point are transformed to equivalent times at a common reference temperature by multiplying the time values by the Arrhenius shift factor, $a_T$ , which is derived from the Arrhenius equation:
+In this procedure, the time values for each data point are transformed to equivalent times at a common reference temperature by multiplying the time values by the Arrhenius shift factor, a_T , which is derived from the Arrhenius equation:

-$$a_T = \exp\left\{\frac{E_a\left(1/T{ref}\right) - \left(1/T{age}\right)}{R}\right\}$$ (1)
+$$a_T = \exp\left\{\frac{E_a \left(1/T{\text{ref}}\right) - \left(1/T{\text{age}}\right)}{R}\right\} \tag{L.1}$$ where

-where

-Ea is the activation energy;
+$E{\rm a}$ is the activation energy;